The Straus House in Santa Barbara

 The Straus House | 2023

-One of the most significant oceanfront architectural estates designed by Wallace Neff, The Straus House, located in the coveted community of Hope Ranch, Santa Barbara — has been painstakingly restored, expanded, and modernized over a 10-year period and is now for sale.
+One of the most significant oceanfront architectural estates designed by Wallace Neff, The Straus House, located in the coveted community of Hope Ranch, Santa Barbara — has been painstakingly restored, expanded, and modernized over ten years and is now for sale.

-With the help of Interiors by Miami Style Interior Design Services, you can transform your South Florida property into a luxurious retreat.
+With the help of Interiors by Interior Design Services, you can transform your property into a luxurious retreat.

 The current owner worked closely with the Historical Committee on preserving the integrity of the design and inspiration of Neff’s work while simultaneously breaking the mold and creating an estate of unrivaled excitement, comfort, and effortless luxury indulgence.